Florida Cancer Data System at Sylvester is Again Recognized as One of the Best in the U.S.

 The Florida Cancer Data System, the State of Florida’s legislatively mandated population-based registry located at Sylvester Comprehensive Cancer Center at the University of Miami Miller School of Medicine, has received three important distinctions for the quality of its cancer registry data.

-The Florida registry was also recognized as a 2016 Registry of Excellence and a 2017 U.S. Cancer Statistics Registry for Surveillance.
-The two awards signify that the FCDS has met or exceeded all of the standards set forth in the Centers for Disease Control and Prevention’s National Program of Cancer Registries (NPCR) Program Standards 2012-2017.
-The Registry of Excellence award, presented to FCDS for the second consecutive year, places the system in the highest category, which includes only 19 other state registries, and indicates that the FCDS cumulative state data will be used in the “Annual Report to the Nation on the Status of Cancer.”
+The Florida registry was also recognized as a 2017 Registry of Excellence and a 2018 U.S. Cancer Statistics Registry for Surveillance.
+The two awards signify that the FCDS has met or exceeded all of the standards set forth in the Centers for Disease Control and Prevention’s National Program of Cancer Registries (NPCR) Program Standards 2017-2022.
+The Registry of Excellence award, presented to FCDS for the third consecutive year, places the system in the highest category, which includes only 16 other state registries, and indicates that the FCDS cumulative state data will be used in the “Annual Report to the Nation on the Status of Cancer.”

-“None of the recent recognition, awards and the exceptional NPCR audit outcomes would be possible without the combined efforts of the FCDS staff, the Florida Department of Health, Sylvester Comprehensive Cancer Center, the CDC NPCR program and, perhaps most importantly, the talented and dedicated people working across the state of Florida to bring high quality data into the Florida Cancer Data System.”
+“None of the recent recognition and awards would be possible without the combined efforts of the FCDS staff, the Florida Department of Health, Sylvester Comprehensive Cancer Center, the CDC NPCR program and, perhaps most importantly, the talented and dedicated people working across the state of Florida to bring high quality data into the Florida Cancer Data System.”